 Even with the UK Government announcing the dates for the phased end of the national lockdown, it does not seem like the current requirement to work from home will change any time soon.
 In fact, it is likely that the COVID-19 pandemic will permanently alter the way we do business with many companies opting to implement a work from home policy that will continue into the future.

 Of course, working from home could naturally cause some difficulties for employers.
-For instance, it could potentially be more difficult to track performance and the progress of employees without personal interaction.
+For instance, it could potentially be more difficult to track the performance and the progress of employees without personal interaction.